-Simon Senek’s book “Start with why” is less empirical than that of Collins.
+Simon Senek’s book “Start with why” is less empirical than that of Collins (see next section).
 Nevertheless, his golden circle model is inspiring and relevant.
 It simply makes sense.
 That is probably why Senek’s TED talk about the model is one of the all-time most watched talks at TED.com.
 Senek uses a number of case studies in his book to illustrate the validity of the model, so the model is not completely un-empirical.
 Senek’s model fits well with the process of research.

 Collins’ hedgehog model